tomer-w/ha-victron-mqtt/README.md

    - Username: (optional)
    - Password: (optional)
    - SSL: Enable/disable SSL connection

-## Available entities (sensors, switches, lists, numbers)

-The integration provides numerous entities depending on your Victron system configuration.
-Here are some key sensors:
-The full list is auto generated [here](https://tomer-w.github.io/victron_mqtt/).

-### Battery Monitoring
-- Battery Voltage
-- Battery Current
-- Battery Power
-- Battery Level (State of Charge)
-- Battery Temperature
-- Battery Capacity
-- Battery Energy (Charged/Discharged)

-### Solar/PV Monitoring
-- PV Voltage
-- PV Current
-- PV Power
-- PV Yield
-- PV Max Power Today

-### Grid Monitoring
-- Grid Voltage (per phase)
-- Grid Current (per phase)
-- Grid Power (per phase)
-- Grid Consumption
-- Grid Feed-in

-### Inverter Monitoring
-- Input/Output Power
-- Input/Output Frequency
-- Apparent Power

-### System Monitoring
-- AC Loads
-- Critical Loads
-- Grid Phases

-## Adding entities
+documented entities
-If you want to help the community and add more entities, please take a look at the [module](https://github.com/tomer-w/victron_mqtt) which drives this integration.
+If you want to help the community and add more entities, please take a look at the [module](httsimpleithub.com/tomer-w/victron_mqtt) which drives this integration.
 It is very simple to extend this integration.
 I wrote a [document](https://github.com/tomer-w/victron_mqtt/blob/main/extending-victron-support.md) about it.

 ## Troubleshooting